gemar-ieo/APM/paper.md

 # Acknowledgements

-This research was supported by the Spain Ministry for the Ecological Transition and Demographic Challenge through the **LIFE-IP-INTEMARES** (LIFE 15 IPE ES012) and **VIATAR** projects.
-We thank the crews of R/V *Angeles Alvariño* and R/V *Ramón Margalef* for their assistance in data collection.
-This work contributes to the EsMarEs project (Marine Strategies in Spain), specifically action C12A2.
+This work is a contribution to the EsMarEs project (Marine Strategies in Spain), and more specifically to action C12A2, "Characterization of the nature and composition of the seabed in marine demarcations and generation of information layers for better management."
+We would like to thank the projects from which the data originated, such as LIFE IP-INTEMARES (LIFE 15 IPE ES012) and the VIATAR project (IEO).
+The authors thank all participants and crews of the Spanish Institute of Oceanography-IEO cruises on board the R/V Ángeles Alvariño and R/V Ramón Margalef.

 # References